-Perhaps John is telling us that we moderns don’t really understand what the first century Apostles meant by “believe” or “faith”.
-Perhaps the Apostles understood these words to have much more of an “action word” connotation that somehow, through translations and the passage of 2000 years, has been lost.
+Perhaps John, James, and Paul are telling us that we moderns don’t really understand what the first century Apostles meant by “believe” or “faith”.
+Perhaps the Apostles understood these words to have much more of an “action word” connotation (as it does in the ISV translation of Galatians 2:16 in describing Christ’s faithfulness) that somehow, through translations and the passage of 2000 years, has been lost.
 Perhaps that is also one of the reasons that we’ve excluded poor ‘ole James from serious biblical study and scholarship.
 It isn’t simply because he authored only one book while Luke and Peter authored two each, John four and Paul 7-13.

 No. It is because James’ message isn’t compatible with our understanding of the “grace by faith” taught by Paul.
 If we don’t even understand what Paul meant by the word “faith” (or its cognate “believe”), it is entirely possible that we can’t possibly see Paul and James as presenting the same gospel: “Faith is not apathetic!”